rovast/awesome-stars/README.md

 *   [saltyshiomix/nextron](https://github.com/saltyshiomix/nextron) - ⚡ Next.js + Electron ⚡
 *   [shadcn-ui/ui](https://github.com/shadcn-ui/ui) - Beautifully designed components that you can copy and paste into your apps.
 Accessible.
 Customizable.
 Open Source.
 *   [rrweb-io/rrweb](https://github.com/rrweb-io/rrweb) - record and replay the web
+*   [chaitin/SafeLine](https://github.com/chaitin/SafeLine) - A simple, lightweight, and secure WAF.
+Developed based on Nginx and connected as a reverse proxy.
+Protect your web applications from common attacks and exploits.
 *   [arco-design/arco-design](https://github.com/arco-design/arco-design) - A comprehensive React UI components library based on Arco Design
 *   [arco-design/arco-design-vue](https://github.com/arco-design/arco-design-vue) - A Vue.js 3 UI Library based on Arco Design
 *   [pomber/stargazer](https://github.com/pomber/stargazer) - Your repo reached a stars milestone?
 Celebrate with a video of your stargazers!